Prachi Gupta: On the Myth of the Model Minority, Creating Meaning from Tragedy in Art, and Her Debut Memoir ‘They Called Us Exceptional’

 PG: The moment when everything began to change was when I was playing by all the rules.
 I graduated college, started working in management consulting, and was engaged to a doctor.
 I was on that fast-track to that very specific upper middle class life that as an Indian American woman I was raised to have.

 When I got into that job, I was miserable.
 I was very unhappy.
 My mental health was abysmal.
 I felt spiritually, emotionally, that I was just sort of dying.
-And then I saw what happened to my brother, my best friend, seeing how the pressure of achievement, the desire to excel in these hyper-competitive environments robbed them of happiness and sanity.
+And then I saw what happened to my brother, my best friend, seeing how the pressure of achievement, the desire to excel in these hyper-competitive environments robbed him of happiness and sanity.
 It didn't matter to me how successful my brother was, what mattered to me was our relationship.
 In my family, we couldn't necessarily see that.
-The year my brother passed made me begin to question my worldview.
+That year, he attempted suicide, which made me begin to question my worldview.
 I thought our success made us immune to struggles, to mental health issues, to hardship.
 And what I saw was that it just masked our unhappiness.
 It was a way to escape from the hardship, and it actually made things worse.

 MC: Your book speaks to your lived experience but also incorporates a lot of research.
 What was your intention behind that decision?